H549: Clarify Powers of State Auditor. Latest Version

 (a) Access to Persons and Records. –

 (1) The Auditor and the Auditor's authorized representatives shall have ready access to persons and may examine and copy all books, records, reports, vouchers, correspondence, files, personnel files, investments, and any other documentation of any State agency.
-Upon demand of the Auditor, access shall extend to continuous and unrestricted view of databases, datasets, and digital records necessary for any purpose within the authority of the Auditor, including performing audits of any type, assessing government efficiency, risk assessment, fraud detection, audit planning, and evidence gathering.
+Upon demand of the Auditor, access shall extend to databases, datasets, and digital records necessary for any purpose within the authority of the Auditor, including performing audits of any type, assessing government efficiency, risk assessment, fraud detection, audit planning, and evidence gathering.
 The review of State tax returns shall be limited to matters of official business and the Auditor's report shall not violate the confidentiality provisions of tax laws.
 Notwithstanding confidentiality provisions of tax laws, the Auditor may use and disclose information related to overdue tax debts in support of the Auditor's statutory mission.

 (2) The For audits or investigations conducted under G.S.
 147‑64.6(c)(25), the Auditor and the Auditor's duly authorized representatives shall have such access to persons, records, papers, reports, vouchers, correspondence, books, databases, datasets, digital records, and any other documentation which that is in the possession of any individual, private corporation, institution, association, board, or other organization publicly funded entity which pertain to:to either of the following: